 The future of our oceans and the rise of China are two of the 21st century’s most important issues.

-The China Ocean Institute conducts research on Chinese ocean and fisheries policy to better understand China’s evolving relationship with the world’s oceans, not just in terms of security but also economic, political, environmental and legal issues.
+The China Ocean Institute conducts research on Chinese ocean and fisheries policy to better understand China’s evolving relationship with the world’s oceans and to foster cooperation at the intersection of environmental, scientific, economic, political, security and legal issues.